michaelmassoni/obsidian-soc-toolkit/README.md

 # SOC Toolkit for Obsidian

 An Obsidian plugin that provides a collection of tools for SOC analysts and cybersecurity professionals.
-Currently includes IP reputation analysis using VirusTotal and AbuseIPDB APIs, with more features planned.
+Currently includes IP reputation analysis using VirusTotal and AbuseIPDB APIs, and IP defanging.

 ## Features

 - **IP Reputation Analysis**
   - Scans notes for both IPv4 and IPv6 addresses
+  - Supports defanged IP addresses (e.g., `8[.]8[.]8[.]8` or `8.8.8[.]8`)
   - Checks IP reputation using VirusTotal and AbuseIPDB APIs
   - Caches results to minimise API calls
   - Customisable output format for both APIs
   - Example output preview
   - Right-click context menu for quick IP checks
   - Command palette support for checking highlighted IPs

+- **IP Defanging**
+  - Defang IPs in current note with a single command
+  - Right-click menu option for defanging IPs
+  - Supports both full defanging and last-dot defanging
+  - Maintains original note formatting

 ## Installation